 Mark As Bug

-Mark as bug option is provided for mainly performing two features.
-When you see a screen which has a bug you can instantly press this tool button and the screenshot will be provided to you.
+Mark as a bug option is provided for mainly performing two features.
+When you see a screen that has a bug you can instantly press this tool button and the screenshot will be provided to you.
 You can then edit the screenshot mainly to mark what the bug is and then can save this on your machine or share it with your teammates.
-You can also raise the screenshot to the third party applications which are mentioned below.
+You can also raise the screenshot to the third-party applications which are mentioned below.

 For doing the above-said operations, follow these steps:

 1.Select Mark as Bug from the tool panel.

 2. As soon as you click on the button.
 The screenshot of the currently available (viewable) screen will be taken.